Constitution

 • Students, lecturers: One year.

-• To review probationary faculty and make recommendations to the next appropriate level on the retention, tenure and promotion of faculty members consistent with Academic Senate policies.
+• To review probationary faculty and make recommendations to the next appropriate level of the retention, tenure and promotion of faculty members consistent with Academic Senate policies.

 • Update the Department's RTP Criteria as needed.